trueChazza/laravel-ease/README.md

 ## Introduction

-Laravel Ease provides a batteries-included, simple starting point for building and quickly prototyping your application Vue components.
+Laravel Ease provides a batteries-included, simple starting point for building and quickly prototyping your Laravel Vue components.
 <br/>
 <br/>
 Directory based Vue routes, provides a dynamic playground to interact with your Vue components.